Doctor of Philosophy in Applied Sciences

 As part of the process of achieving candidacy, a doctoral student must complete a set of courses known as the doctoral candidacy coursework.
 It includes at least thirty-six (36) credit hours of relevant graduate coursework beyond the bachelor’s degree, of which at least eighteen (18) credit hours must be earned at AUC.
 Students who change their major specialization from that used for their master’s degree to a new specialization for their Ph.D. degree may have to take more than thirty-six (36) hours to fulfill the course requirements.
 Because of the interdisciplinary nature of the program and in order to ensure sufficient breadth of study, the program is designed to include required core coursework in areas outside one’s main specialization.
 In addition, the student must complete 3 credit hours of Seminar courses and register for thirty-three (33) credit hours of Dissertation research work.
 Courses for each specialization will be listed at the 5000 and 6000 levels in addition to remedial courses to be taken at the 4000 level whenever deemed necessary.

-The Academic Advisor and the Research Advising Committee:
+The Academic Advisor and the Research Advisory Committee:

-The academic advisor is determined by the specialization of the student, and is particularly important for assistance in the preliminary course planning of a student’s Ph.D. program.
+The academic advisor is determined by the specialization of the student and is particularly important for assistance in the preliminary course planning of a student’s Ph.D. program.
 Each specialization has at least one faculty member advisor (usually the Graduate Program Director of the discipline).
 The academic advisor will be available to the student to help in her/his preliminary choice of the courses.
-As the student progresses in the program she/he chooses the members of the Research Advisory Committee, which consists of the Chair of the Committee (Dissertation Advisor) and two other members.
-This committee will play a greater role in finalizing the courses for the student’s Plan of Study and in advising her/his research work.
-It is the responsibility of the student to find a faculty member willing to serve as the Chair of the Research Advisory Committee and to choose in consultation with her/him the other members.
+As the student progresses in the program she/he chooses the members of the Research Advisory Committee, which consists of the Chair of the Committee (Dissertation supervisor) and at least two other members.
+This committee plays a greater role in finalizing the courses for the student’s Plan of Study and in advising her/his research work.
+It is the responsibility of the student to find an AUC faculty member willing to serve as the Chair of the Research Advisory Committee and to choose in consultation with her/him the other members.

 Ph.D.
 Plan of Study for Qualification and Candidacy: